javierhndev/Voyager-Reference-Models/README.md

 # Reference Models for Voyager
 This repository contains the necessary files and links to run a collection of models on Voyager at the San Diego Supercomputer Center (SDSC).
 The majority of those models are the ones supported by Intel Habana [link](https://github.com/HabanaAI/Model-References).

+The last column on the list (*Verified*) indicates the last version of Synapse AI the model was tested on Voyager.

 The list of models is being improved.
 Your feedback is greatly appreciated.
 Feel free to open an issue or contact me (Javier Hernandez-Nicolau) at `javierhn *at* ucsd.edu`.

 ## Model list